 Step 1.
 Free download AnyTrans to your PC/Mac and then launch it.
 Connect your iPhone to your computer via a USB cable.

 Step 3.
 AnyTrans will show you all texts on your device, select the conversation you want to back up, click the To Computer tab.
-You can set the export format and path by clicking the Settings tab.
+Then you can back up your mesa

 Step 1.
 Connect your iPhone iPad to the computer, launch iTunes if it doesn’t pop out automatically.

 Step 2.
 Click the device tab and then go to Summary.
-Scroll down to Backup part, tap Back Up Now.
-Messages and other contents would be backed up to the computer.
+Scroll down to the Backup part, tap Back Up Now.
+Messages and other content would be backed up to the computer.

-Message is such an important and personal data, so you may encrypt iPhone backup password by setting a password.
+Text messages are such important and personal data, so you may encrypt iPhone backup password by setting a password.
 If you encrypt it, keep the password in mind.
 If you forgot it, unfortunately, you can refer to this guide: How to Recover Encrypt iPhone Backup Password >

 When a message is mistakenly deleted, you can get them back by restoring a device.
 However, this may lead to the loss of the existing data for iTunes doesn’t allow you to restore Just messages.
 In this part, we will show you how to selectively restore text messages/iMessages from iTunes backup.
 The secret is PhoneRescue – iOS data recovery.